Links on Android Authority may earn us a commission. Learn more.

 - All you have to do is open a browser and visit images.google.com.

-- After that, click the search button and Google will show you all the websites that used that image, other sizes of the image, as well as images similar to the one you have searched for.
+- After that, click the Search by image button, and Google will show you all the websites that used that image, other sizes of the image, as well as images similar to the one you have searched for.

 The fastest and easiest way to perform a Google reverse image search on your Android device is by using Google’s Chrome browser.
-Let’s say that you’re browsing the web and you come across an interesting image you want to reverse search.
-Here’s what you need to do.
+Let’s say you’re browsing the web and come across an interesting image you want to reverse search.

 - Open Chrome and find an image you want to reverse search.